Pax Labs: PAX Era Pro

 PAX introduces its Era Pro vaporizer, an update to the original Era model.
 Compared to its predecessor, the Pro edition features several add-ons, including ExpertTemp technology, pod memory, haptic feedback, and a UL-certified battery.
 The PAX Era Pro works with pre-filled cannabis oil PAX pods and has a temperature range from 518 to 788 °F.

 PAX Mini

-The PAX Mini was released in November of 2022, featuring a smaller design than the dry herb vaporizers previously made by PAX Labs.
+The PAX Mini was released in November 2022, featuring a smaller design than the dry herb vaporizers previously made by PAX Labs.
 Updates include a larger LED, a soft matte finish, and rounded edges.
 The device is available in the colors poppy, silver, and onyx.

 PAX Plus

-The PAX Plus was released in November of 2022, the larger oven capacity makes it better for sharing than the MINI, but session volumes are adjustable when utilizing the concentrate insert and half-pack oven lid.
+The PAX Plus was released in November 2022, the larger oven capacity makes it better for sharing than the MINI, but session volumes are adjustable when utilizing the concentrate insert and half-pack oven lid.
 The PAX Plus comes set with four Experience Modes, where as the PAX 3 has four settings, each set at specific temperatures.

+PAX Flow

+The PAX Flow was released in August 2025.
+It features a re-designed airflow path with an oven chamber on the side of the device, rather than on the bottom as in all previous PAX generations.
+It is also the first PAX device to use hybrid conduction-convection heating and to support USB-C charging.
+It has an oven capacity of 0.3 g and five preset temperature modes.

+PAX Mini 2

+The PAX Mini 2 was released in August 2025, concurrent with the launch of the Pax Flow.
+However, it did not receive an official announcement from PAX Labs.
+It retains the form factor of the original PAX Mini but incorporates elements of the PAX Plus, such as a larger oven and four temperature modes.